HinaChoudhry/Pawfect-Pets/README.md

 	* Create a new group by clicking “new group” and give it a name
 	* Create a group policy by clicking “policy” and then “create policy”
 	* Search for s3 and select Amazon3fullaccess and then import.
-	* Past in the ARN used in the resources section and click “review policy”
+	* Paste in the ARN used in the resources section and click “review policy”
 	* Fill the name and description and click “generate”
 	* Then, click “permissions” and attach the policy.
 	* To create a user, select users and click on “add user”